Enigmage/lookup/README.md

            This will take care of installing the tool and setting up the path variable.

-#### Recommended
+#### Recommended:

-    The main purpose of this tool is to not have to open up another browser window to lookup simple things like synonyms or meanings of words.
-So, opening up another terminal window is still not efficient enough.
+    The main purpose of this tool is to not have to open up a browser window to lookup simple things like synonyms or meanings of words.
+Similarly, opening up a terminal window is is still not efficient enough.
 Thus, it is recommended to use a drop-down terminal or scratchpads(like in dwm) to use this tool, which will make your workflow much more efficient.